emanpecson/quorum-bots-docs/README.md

 #### `1. refMap`

 - `useRefMap()` takes in a list of strings, where each string is some unique name to define a header `ref` on the page
-  - A `ref` is just a direct reference to an HTML element (kinda like a pointer ig)
+  - A `ref` is just a direct reference to an HTML element (think of it like a pointer)
-- The reason we have this is b/c we display a table-of-contents on the right-side of the documentation labeled "ON THIS PAGE".
+- The reason we have this is because we display a table-of-contents on the right-side of the documentation labeled "ON THIS PAGE".
   - And so the `ref` is what lets us know what piece of the page is currently in view by highlighting it in that section.
 - Observe the following example for how we defined `refMap` for each header of the `Button` library.